 The lawyers and judges will also examine the cause, if any, for the breakdown of the marriage in deciding alimony.
 However, it is not and should not be the major focal point of any divorce or civil union dissolution.
 Many partners place tremendous emphasis on the issue of fault.
 It is only one of the factors a court considers, and clients going through a divorce or civil union dissolution are better served focusing on their minor children, resolving financial issues and planning for the future.

 Since there is no specific formula for determining alimony, it is crucial to have a lawyer who understands the factors set forth in Connecticut’s alimony statute and how they are impacted by the other aspects of Connecticut divorce law.
-Your lawyer must understand the concept and taxable consequences of recapture and structure a result where the client does not have exposure to these taxable pitfalls.
-Tax laws can have devastating consequences on alimony awards and post judgment modifications made to those awards.
+Until the tax reforms changes become effective January 1st, 2019, your lawyer must understand the concept and taxable consequences of recapture and structure a result where the client does not have exposure to these taxable pitfalls.
+Tax laws (until January 1st, 2019) can have devastating consequences on alimony awards and post judgment modifications made to those awards.

 With competent legal counsel, clients can confidently settle in creative ways that help to meet the financial needs of their families’ new structure.
 If that remains impossible, the Firm can effectively litigate a fair result on the client’s behalf.
 Call today for your free consultation.